 Emmanuel, God with us, come to each of us and stay with us.
-Protect us and guide us as a family, free us from worry and let your love grow in our hearts so that we may be Emmanuel, God with us, to one another over these Christmas days and beyond.
+Protect us and guide us as a family, free us from any worry and let your love grow in our hearts so that we may be Emmanuel, God with us, to one another over these Christmas days and beyond.
 Amen.

-You may wish to conclude by singing 'Away in a Manger' or another favourite Christmas hymn.
+You may wish to conclude by singing or listening to a recording of 'Away in a Manger' or another favourite Christmas carol.